mage2tv/magento-cache-clean/readme.md

 Currently the watcher has to be restarted when a new module or theme is added.

-On linux recursive file watches are not supported, so a given directory branch is scanned and all child directories are added to the watch list.
+On Linux recursive file watches are not supported, so a given directory branch is scanned and all child directories are added to the watch list.
 That part works.
 But when new directories are created, they are added to the watch list on the fly.
 That part of the code needs testing.